ssp21/ssp21-spec/ssp21.md

     * The initiator initializes the active session with (rx_sk, tx_sk, time_session_init, read, write, verify_nonce), replacing
 any existing session.

+**Note:** The naming of the session keys are reversed for the initiator and responder, i.e. the transmit session key (tx_sk) for the initiator is the receive session key (rx_sk) for responder.

 **Note:** See the section on session initialization for definitions of read, write, and verify_nonce functions.

 ### Security Properties